mvysny/component-starter-gradle/README.md

 1. Import the project into your IDE
 2. Make changes to `MyComponent.java` or `my-component.js`
 3. Compile changes (IDEA: CTRL+F9)
-4. Jetty should be able to pick up the changes after two seconds, restart the webapp
+4. Jetty should be able to pick up the changes after two seconds, spit out lots of errors and then restart the webapp.
-5. Reload the page in the browser
+5. The browser should automatically reload the page.

 ### Embedded

+TODO NOT IMPLEMENTED YET

 To run quickly from the command-line in development mode: